sbrl/Minetest-WorldEditAdditions/.docs/specs/WorldEditAdditionsSchematic_v1.md

 A full (trivial) example file is given below:

 ```
-WEASCHEM
+WEASCHEM 1
 {"name":"Test schematic","description": "Some description","size":{"x":5,"y":3,"z":4},"offset":{"x":1,"y":0,"z":2},"type":"full","generator": "WorldEditAdditions v1.14"}
 {"0":"default:air","5":"default:stone","14":"default:dirt"}
 10x5,40x14,0,5,14,5,14,5x0
 ```

 ## Magic bytes
-The string `WEASCHEM` is always present at the beginning of a WorldEditAdditions schematic file, followed directly by an integer version number.
+The string `WEASCHEM` is always present at the beginning of a WorldEditAdditions schematic file, followed a a single space ` ` U+20, then an integer version number.

 This specification, as noted above, described WorldEditAdditions schematic files version `1`.
 It is RECOMMENDED that implementers reject schematic files with a version number that they do not support parsing with a useful error message.

+For example, `WEASCHEM 1` defines a schematic file of version 1.

 ## Header
 The header of the file contains all the metadata about the schematic required to restore it into the world.
 The header is defined as a JSON object on a single line, followed by a new line (`\n` U+0A):